Golden Globes 2017 Presenters: Anna Kendrick, Sofia Vergara & More

 The Golden Globes are only a few weeks away, and the first pair of presenters have been announced!
 Anna Kendrick and Steve Carell will be presenting at the 74th annual Golden Globe Awards.

 Anna Kendrick and Steve Carell are the first stars to be announced as 2017 Golden Globe presenters, the Hollywood Foreign Press Association announced on the Golden Globes official Twitter account on Dec.
 28. Both Anna and Steve are previous Golden Globe nominees.
-Sofia Vergara and Brie Larson were recently added, according to E!
-News.
+Drew Barrymore, Matt Damon, Justin Theroux, Zoe Saldana, Mandy Moore, Brie Larson, Sofia Vergara, Viola Davis, Sylvester Stallone, Priyanka Chopra, Diego Luna, Sienna Miller, Laura Dern, Goldie Hawn, Nicole Kidman, Timothy Olyphant, Jeffrey Dean Morgan, Chris Pine, Eddie Redmayne, Amy Schumer, Milo Ventigmiglia, and Reese Witherspoon are also presenting.

 The 2017 Golden Globes will air Sunday, Jan.
 8, at 8 p.m.
 ET on NBC.
 Tonight Show host Jimmy Fallon will be the host of the show.
 Anna was one of the celebrities to announced the Golden Globe nominations on Dec.
 12.